smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

 ## DeltaLakeTableDataObject

 Switching to Delta Lake format is easy with Smart Data Lake Builder, just replace `CsvFileDataObject` with `DeltaLakeTableDataObject` and define the table's db and name.
-Let's start by changing the existing definitions for `int-airports`, `btl-departures-arrivals-airports` and `btl-distances`
+Let's start by changing the existing definitions for `int-airports`, `btl-departures-arrivals-airports` and `btl-distances`:

     int-airports {
         type = DeltaLakeTableDataObject